asdfjkl/pgn2dcg/README.md

 Single byte 0x85 (bit sequence 10000101).

 **StartOfComment**
 Single byte 0x86 (bit sequence 10000110).
+After StartOfComment, CommentLength and Comment MUST follow.

 **AnnotationsFollow**
 Single byte 0x87 (bit sequence 10000111).
+After AnnotationsFollow, AnnotationLength and Annotations MUST follow.

 **NullMove**
 Single byte 0x88 (bit sequence 10001000).

 **CommentLength**
-BER-TLV length value of the following comment (a comment MUST follow).
+BER-TLV length value of the following comment.
 See GameLength for the precise encoding.

 **Comment**
 Comment is a UTF8-encoded string

 **AnnotationLength**
-BER-TLV length value of the following annotations (at least one annotation must follow).
+BER-TLV length value of the following annotations (at least _one_ annotation must follow, i.e. AnnotationLength MUST be larger or equal than one).
 See GameLength for the precise encoding.

 **Annotations**
 is a sequence of bytes.
 One byte corresponds to one annotation.
 The annotation relates to the last